stackbit-projects/raismrashdan-7e05b/content/pages/blog/proactive_hiring.md

 Having a great first impression with a line manager can give you an incredible advantage.
 These include:

 *   Your resume goes to the top of the pile.
 A hiring manager has to balance their time-consuming day activities as *well as* look over a heap of resumes.
-Being able to shortlist one extra resume makes it easy for them.
+Being able to shortlist one extra resume makes their lives that much easier.
 As a general rule, try to understand other people's perspectives (the line manager in this instance), and make their life as easy as possible.
 All whilst getting what you want!

 *   You don't waste your time (and theirs).
 You'll get a sense of what they're *really* looking for in the role and potentially your future boss.
 It's best to learn that from the get-go, as opposed to further down the application process timeline.
 That'll help you narrow down your job-hunting prospects